-Joel Osteen Denies He Closed Lakewood Church’s Doors To Hurricane Harvey Victims In Houston
+Joel Osteen Denies Closing Lakewood Church’s Doors To Hurricane Harvey Victims In Houston

 — CNN (@CNN) August 29, 2017

-Lynne Gabriel, a life and style blogger from Houston, criticized those who have “spread negative news without knowing the situation,” tweeting photos showing a few flooded areas inside Lakewood Church.
+Lynne Gabriel, a life and style blogger from Houston, criticized those who have “spread negative news without knowing the situation,” tweeting photos showing certain flooded areas inside Lakewood Church.

 Seriously quite sickening when people spread negative news without knowing the situation.
 This is the situation of our church @lakewoodch pic.twitter.com/0KKBmu6hW8